Posts

 Image

 Head over to Paracinema's online lair to check out my article on the soundtrack of David Lynch's “dream of dark and troubling things”, Eraserhead ; a surreal and nightmarish meditation on the horror of parenthood.
 "You're in very bad trouble if you won't cooperate..."
 Why not pick up the latest issue of Paracinema while you’re there?
 Amongst its lurid delights are articles such as 'Blood Is Thicker Than Fear: Maternal Madness in Horror Cinema'; 'Dreams That You Could Never Guess: Bela Lugosi on Poverty Row, 1940-42' and 'Censoring the Centipede: How the BBFC are Sewing Our Eyes Shut.'
-All great stuff, written by hardcore fans of genre films for hardcore fans of genre films.
-The following article was published on Paracinema.net on 16th November 2011 Eraserhead – David Lynch And Alan Splet Eraserhead’s ominous soundtrack feels like it could only have been recorded in the urban squalor of a city choked with industrial gloom and...
+All great stuff, written by fans of genre films for fans of genre films.
+The following article was published on Paracinema.net on 16th November 2011 Eraserhead – David Lynch And Alan Splet Eraserhead’s ominous soundtrack feels like it could only have been recorded in the urban squalor of a city choked with industrial gloom and consumed by decay...

 The Woman